Zilwaukee Bridge: History

 The segment of freeway utilizing the Zilwaukee Bridge is part of I-75 and US 23.

+Many Michiganders consider the bridge to be the start of Up North.

 Interstate 675

 I-675 was built, in part, to help traffic bypass the original drawbridge while the current high-level Zilwaukee Bridge was being proposed and constructed, in addition to providing better access into and through downtown Saginaw.
 During bridge maintenance, I-675 is used as a detour route for traffic.

 Maintenance

 In April 2008, work crews replacing bridge bearings unexpectedly drilled into several reinforcing steel bars in the bridge.
 The $3.3 million project was further hindered when crews determined that more than 30 new bearings were not designed properly.
 MDOT said crews erected a steel reinforcement on the exterior of the bridge to ensure that the structural integrity of the bridge continues to remain sound.
-On October 21, 2008 the bridge opened up to north and southbound traffic once again.
+On October 21, 2008, the bridge opened up to north and southbound traffic once again.

-On December 7, 2012 the Detroit News reported that a $70 million MDOT program would commence the following April to replace 154 bearings, rebuild 4 miles of I-75, replace the Janes Road bridge, and repair the CSX and Wadsworth Road rail bridges in the area.
-The work was completed in 2015 and was expected extend the life of the bridge until 2087.
+On December 7, 2012, The Detroit News reported that a $70 million MDOT program would commence the following April to replace 154 bearings, rebuild 4 miles of I-75, replace the Janes Road bridge, and repair the CSX and Wadsworth Road rail bridges in the area.
+The work was completed in 2015 and was expected to extend the life of the bridge until 2087.
 During 2014, special custom-made jacks were put into place as a stop-gap measure while bearings were replaced.